188.8.131.52 About DVA disability pensions

 Act reference: SSAct section 8(8)(y) Excluded amounts-general

-SRCA compensation payments include incapacity payments for economic loss, permanent impairment payments for non-economic loss, attendant care payments, reimbursement for medical costs and other benefits.
+DRCA compensation payments include incapacity payments for economic loss, permanent impairment payments for non-economic loss, attendant care payments, household services, treatment via a veteran card and other benefits.

-People who receive compensation under the SRCA may also be able to claim compensation under the VEA.
+People who receive compensation under the DRCA may also be able to claim compensation under the VEA.

 The Military Rehabilitation and Compensation Scheme (MRCS) commenced on 1 July 2004.
 This scheme is administered through DVA to meet the needs of all ADF members and their families in the event of injury or death.

-MRCA compensation payments include incapacity payments for economic loss, permanent impairment payments for non-economic loss and a Special Rate Disability Pension (SRDP) Safety Net payment.
-The SRDP is a periodic payment that is equivalent to the VEA Special Rate Disability Pension.
+MRCA compensation payments include incapacity payments for economic loss, permanent impairment payments for non-economic loss, attendant care services, household care services, treatment via a veterans card and a Special Rate Disability Pension (SRDP) safety net payment.
+The SRDP is a periodic payment that is equivalent to the VEA Special Rate of Disability Pension but is reduced by superannuation and permanent impairment payments.
 Other benefits and allowances are also available.

-Act reference: SSAct section 8(8) Excluded amounts-general, section 8(12) Special rate disability pension reduction amount
+Act reference: SSAct section 8(8) Excluded amounts-general, section 8(11) An amount received by a person is an exempt lump sum if …, section 8(12) Special rate disability pension reduction amount

 Military Rehabilitation and Compensation (Consequential and Transitional Provisions) Act 2004 Schedule 3 items 38 and 39